MGAPS/mgaps-website/static/program/program.md

 #### PhD Program

 PhD students are required to take __two 600-level courses__ (these are actual classes and not the 690-type classes).
-As of Fall 2010, PhD Students who have obtained a MSc Degree in physics at McGill and those who are fast-tracking from the M.Sc. to the PhD program are _exempted from taking one of the two courses_, but are still required to _take one 600-level course_.
-This is not a retroactive change, so that students who started their PhD before Fall 2010 must follow the requirements of the previous McGill Calendar.
+PhD Students who have obtained a MSc Degree in physics at McGill and those who are fast-tracking from the M.Sc. to the PhD program are _exempted from taking one of the two courses_, but are still required to _take one 600-level course_.

 For the PhD program, there is no need to register for the 690-type classes, since there is no credit requirements.
 PhD Students are research Full-time students.